What is the Source of Our Scarcity?

-Water scarcity is one of the primary causes of concern due to the reason that people die because of it.
-Most of us waste water because it is available for us at an abundant level all the time, we fail to imagine those places and countries where getting a glass of clean or pure water to drink is still a challenging task to manage.
-Not only this, water scarcity affects human beings, but also it affects the animals.
-Some of the root causes of the water scarcity are listed below:
+Water scarcity is one of the most serious issues since it causes people to die.
+We waste water because it is abundant, but we fail to mention the countries and regions where getting a glass of clean water to drink is a challenging chore.
+Water scarcity impacts not just humans but also animals.
+A number of the root reasons of water scarcity are listed below:

 A scarce good has more quantity demanded compared to quantity supplied at a price of $0.
 Scarcity is the possible existence of conflict over the possession of any finite good.
 We can say that, for any scarce good, at times, control and ownership excludes the control of someone else.